KatherLab/LLMAIx/README.md

 **Features**:

 - Supports various input formats: pdf, png, jpg, jpeg, txt and docx (only if Word is installed on your system)
-- Performs OCR if necessary
+- Performs OCR if necessary (tesseract and surya-ocr)
-- Extracts person-related information from the reports using a llama model
+- Extracts information from medical reports in JSON format (ensured by a grammar)

+**Anonymizer**:

 - Matches the extracted personal information in the reports using a fuzzy matching algorithm based on the Levenshtein distance (configurable)
-- Compare documents and calculate metrics using annotated pdf files ([Inception](https://inception-project.github.io/))
+- Compare documents and calculate metrics using annotated pdf files as a ground truth ([Inception](https://inception-project.github.io/))

-**New**:
+**Information Extraction**:

-- Information Extraction using LLMs and Metric Calculation on Label-level
+- Information Extraction using LLMs and Metric Calculation based on a ground truth

 ![Redaction View of the Tool.
 Side-by-side documents, left side original, right side redacted view](image_redaction_view.png)

+**New: Annotation Helper**:

+- Speed up your annotation process by using the LLM output as a starting point and only make manual corrections.

 ## Examples